arduino/docs-content/content/hardware/08.mega/boards/giga-r1/tutorials/giga-usb/giga-usb.md

 ---
 title: Guide to Arduino GIGA USB Features
-description: Learn how you can turn your USB device into a mouse or keyboard, how to read & write to a USB mass storage, and how to send MIDI signals.
+description: 'Learn how you can turn your USB device into a mouse or keyboard, how to read & write to a USB mass storage, and how to send MIDI signals.'
 author: Karl Söderby
 ---